Ashb87/Ms4-island-furniture/README.md

     * An order summary showing the user everything they have in their bag and the total cost of their purchase.
     * Delivery form that allows the user to input their delivery information
     * An option for users with a profile to save their information to their profile.
-    * Stripe input element where users can input ttheir card details to pay for the products.
+    * Stripe input element where users can input their card details to pay for the products.
     * A button link to take them back to the bag page incase they want to adjust anything.
-    * A complete purchase securely button that allows the user to process their order and complete their purchase.
+    * A *complete order* button that allows the user to process their order and complete their purchase.
     * Text warning alerting the user that payment WILL be taken upon completing their order
     * A confirmation email will be sent to the user with information about their recent purchase.